My visit to the Planetarium

 When should I arrive?

-- Those who have reserved by phone must arrive at least 30 minutes before the session or workshop starts.
+- Those who have reserved by phone must arrive at least 30 minutes before the session starts.

 - Those who have purchased tickets on the Internet must arrive at least 15 minutes before the session starts.